Shopify Review App - The Core Experience Bet

 • Diagnose faster.
 The diagnosis phase was defensible given the complexity, but I could have compressed it by parallelizing the competitive teardown with the data triangulation.

 • Surface the deprioritization case earlier.
-The call to kill the 3-month automation feature was the right one, but the internal politics would have been lighter if I had framed the opportunity cost argument in Week 1 rather than several weeks in.
+The call to shelve the 3-month automation feature was the right one, but the internal conversation would have been lighter if I had framed the opportunity cost argument in the first week rather than several weeks in.

 • Invest in the design system in parallel.
-We shipped the widget redesign successfully, but without a stronger component system underneath, each downstream improvement took longer to ship than it should have.
-A design-system investment earlier would have compounded across every intervention.
+We shipped the widget redesign successfully, but without a stronger component foundation underneath, each downstream improvement took longer than it should have.
+An earlier design-system investment would have compounded across every intervention.

 1. Diagnose before prescribing.
 In a feature-factory environment, the strongest strategic move is often refusing to design until the problem is actually understood.

-2. Say no as a design contribution.
+2. Saying no is a design contribution.
 Deprioritizing the automation feature and killing the AI translation experiment were among the highest-leverage calls of the year.
 Neither produced a single shipped pixel.

 3. The team is the product.
 Core experience improvements compound, but a team that can diagnose, prioritize, and defend decisions independently compounds faster.